aldopando/BellabeatCaseStudy/README.md

 ![image](https://github.com/user-attachments/assets/8aebdee7-960c-4842-a1e0-d6c0cd4827ca)

-According to [Medscape](https://www.medscape.com/viewarticle/867293), the data from a total 174 studies comprising 149,184,285 total person-years of follow-up, suggest that the more total regular daily physical activity one engages in — including recreation, transportation, occupational activity, and/or daily chores — the lower the risks for breast cancer, colon cancer, diabetes, ischemic heart disease, and ischemic stroke.
-However, significant reductions in those conditions were seen only with total activity levels considerably higher than the minimum 600 metabolic equivalent (MET) minutes per week recommended by the World Health Organization for health benefits.
+According to [Medscape](https://www.medscape.com/viewarticle/867293), the more total regular daily physical activity one engages in — including recreation, transportation, occupational activity, and/or daily chores — the lower the risks for breast cancer, colon cancer, diabetes, ischemic heart disease, and ischemic stroke.
+However, significant reductions in those conditions were seen only with total activity levels considerably higher than the minimum 600 metabolic equivalent (MET) minutes per week recommended by the World Health Organization.
 That 600 METs equates to about 150 minutes/week of brisk walking or 75 minutes/week of running.

 With the development of diabetes, for example, compared with no physical activity, those with 600 MET minutes per week (the minimum recommended level of activity) had a 2% lower risk.
 That risk reduction jumped by an additional 19% with an increase from 600 to 3600 METs/week.
 Gains were smaller above that, with the increase of total activity from 9000 to 12,000 MET minutes/week yielding only an additional 0.6% diabetes reduction.